 It is possible your maid of honor may not be a woman or subscribe to a binary gender at all!
 You can still include them in your special day and make them shine in affirming ways.
 This means working with them to find attire that aligns with their gender expression and the theme of your wedding so everyone is fulfilled.
 Communication and empathy are key to bringing all joyous events to life, and there are simply so many exciting fashion choices that could be made!

 Focus on accessories.

-Another great way to make your MOH stand out is with her accessories.
-Dress all your ladies in the same gown, then gift your maid of honor with a bejeweled belt or gorgeous hair accessory like this pearl number that will catch the light and set them apart.
+Another great way to make your MOH stand out is with accessories.
+Dress all your bridal party members in the same gown, then gift your maid of honor with a bejeweled belt or gorgeous hair accessory like this pearl number that will catch the light and set them apart.

 A little bit of bling goes a long way, so unless the gown you choose can stand up to some major accessorizing, keep the piece you choose on the simple side.

 If you want all the dresses and accessories to stay the same, but want it to be clear who your MOH is when they walks down the aisle, ask your florist to make one bouquet slightly different from the rest.
 It could be slightly larger, include an additional flower that’s in your bouquet but not in any of the other bridal party members, or may have an extra color to set it apart.
 This is a great option if you’ve chosen to have a mismatched bridal party, too.
 If everyone is already in a gown of their choosing, a different cluster of blooms will show the MOH has been chosen for the special role.

 To make your MOH’s look pop a little more, opt for attire that is a shade lighter or darker than the rest of your bridal party's clothing.
 Think a bridal party in French blue with your MOH in a soft sky hue, or the party in lavender and the MOH in deeper eggplant.
 The colors you choose should all still fit seamlessly into your palette while making it clear that your MOH is your right-hand.